seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 Do: I'll take the sacrament on't, how and which way you will.

 **BERTRAM**
+*\[Apace, where PAROLLES cannot hear]*
 All's one to him.
 What a past-saving slave is this!

+**First Lord**
+You're deceived, my lord: this is Monsieur
+Parolles, the gallant militarist,--that was his own
+phrase,--that had the whole theoric of war in the
+knot of his scarf, and the practise in the chape of
+his dagger.

 **Second Lord**
 I will never trust a man again for keeping his sword
-clean. nor believe he can have everything in him
+clean, nor believe he can have everything in him
 by wearing his apparel neatly.

+**First Soldier**
+Well, that's set down.

 **PAROLLES**
+*\[To First Soldier]*
 Five or six thousand horse, I said,-- I will say
 true,--or thereabouts, set down, for I'll speak truth.